 In the core classes, students are introduced to different theoretical perspectives on environmental and land use regulation and get a foundational education about how environmental law works.
 They learn the law governing the regulation of clean air, clean water, and endangered species.
 Professor Richard Stewart leads a section of the first-year Legislative and Regulatory State course that uses environmental regulation as a lens through which to explore the interplay between the legislative process and the administrative implementation of regulatory statutes.
 Students also cover environmental and land use issues in their Property and Torts courses during their first year.
-Professors Vicki Been '83 and Katrina Wyman teach Property and regularly use land use and environmental problems as a springboard to discuss basic property law concepts.
+Professors Vicki Been '83 (on leave) and Katrina Wyman teach Property and regularly use land use and environmental problems as a springboard to discuss basic property law concepts.

 The 2L and 3L Years

 Students usually begin their second year by taking one or more of several introductory survey courses, such as Environmental Law, Land Use Regulation, or Natural Resources Law.

 Environmental Law provides students with the theoretical grounding they need to understand the major debates about environmental law and then takes students through the principal federal environmental statutes.

 Land Use Regulation discusses the circumstances under which regulation might be needed to temper the private-market ordering of land use patterns, and focuses on the financing of development, exclusionary zoning, the fair distribution of undesirable land uses, and "smart growth," development that concentrates urban growth in a more compact, sustainable pattern.

 Natural Resources Law identifies the dilemmas involved in managing publicly owned lands such as national forests, examines issues involved in regulating our use of fresh water and the oceans, and explores how the United States has chosen to address these issues.

 International Environmental Issues